skatkov/stoic/README.md

 ## Brief
 Software helps maintain day-to-day journaling habbit by allowing you to:
-- Instantly edit current day entry with one command
+- Instantly edit current day entry with one command in terminal
 - Journal with an plain-text format
 - Use templates for journal entries
 - Works on Linux and OSX.